Looking for help with how to create a Gravity Forms quiz?

 If you want to collect basic details from survey takers, like their names and email addresses, you can add regular fields to collect that information.

 Once you’ve added form fields for the basic information, you can add Gravity Fields Survey fields for the questions that you want to ask.

 To add your first survey question, add a Survey field, which you can find in the Advanced Fields section as long as you’ve activated the Gravity Forms Survey add-on:

-When you add a survey field, the first thing that you’ll want to configure is the Survey Field Type, which defines the type of question to ask.
-You have eight options:
+When you add a survey field, the first thing that you’ll want to configure is the Survey Field Type, which defines the type of quiz questions to ask.
+You have eight options in the quiz settings:

 - Radio Buttons

 - Drop Down

 For example, if you choose Likert, you’ll get the standard five-point Likert scale (Strongly disagree, disagree, neutral, etc.) in your quiz results, like Stripe has on some of their user surveys.

 Then, add the question that you want to ask in the Survey Question box.